 ~ Volcano Pancake ~ gluten free, vegetarian

-Crustless Spinach Quiche Recipe
+Crustless Spinach Bacon Quiche Recipe

-This Crustless Spinach Quiche is so jam-packed with good stuff that it doesn't even need any flour added to make it self-standing.
+This Crustless Spinach Bacon Quiche is so jam-packed with good stuff that it doesn't even need any flour added to make it self-standing.
 Every slice is a meal and a delicious and filling one at that!
 If you wish to cook your bacon and use the bacon grease in your recipe instead of oil, you can definitely do that.
 You would cook the bacon in the skillet and set it aside to drain before adding onions and picking up the recipe instructions from there.
-This recipe will work fine with five eggs but I prefer six, particularly if I’m using the greater amount of cheese.Crustless Spinach Quiche (Naturally Gluten Free)
+This recipe will work fine with five eggs but I prefer six, particularly if I’m using the greater amount of cheese.Crustless Spinach Bacon Quiche

 Ingredients